peopledatalabs/pdl-react-autocomplete/README.md

 ```

 ## 🔒 Security Disclaimer <a name="security"></a>
-This library should be used as an internal tool or as a proof of concept as it fires off requests to the PDL Autocomplete API from the client due to the nature of being a react component and API Keys being all encompassing at PDL.
-We highly suggest referencing the components code base for spinning up your own version but accessing the PDL Autocomplete via a proxy server and not using this in a public production environment.
+This library should be used as an internal tool or as a proof of concept as it fires off requests to the PDL Autocomplete API from the client.
+This is due to the nature of being a react component and API Keys being all encompassing at PDL.
+We highly suggest referencing the component's code base for spinning up your own version but accessing the PDL Autocomplete API via a proxy server and not using this in a public production environment.